-Thijs Wolzak made the photographic series Binnenkijken [looking in] for the NRC Handelsblad broadsheet.
-Two questions from the captions that many hundreds of thousands of readers pondered were: ‘Which Ikea products do you own?’ and ‘What would you take with you in the event of fire?’
+Thijs Wolzak made the photographic series Human Interior for the NRC Handelsblad newspaper.
+Two questions from the captions that many hundreds of thousands of readers must have pondered were: ‘How many Ikea products do you own?’ and ‘What would you save from a fire?’

-Jean Cocteau (1889 – 1963) had a remarkable public life that played out in close proximity to famous figures such as Guillaume Apollinaire, Coco Chanel, Sergei Diaghilev, Edith Piaf and his bosom buddy Pablo Picasso.
+Jean Cocteau (1889 – 1963) had a remarkable public life that played out in close proximity to famous figures such as Guillaume Apollinaire, Coco Chanel, Sergei Diaghilev, Edith Piaf and his close friend Pablo Picasso.
 Design Museum Den Bosch will present the first Jean Cocteau retrospective in the Netherlands.

-From the 1960s onwards, the Netherlands aspired to modernity.
+From the 1960s on, the Netherlands aspired to modernity.
 This desire was characterised by a shared love of geometric design and the use of white, black and grey.
-The exhibition consists of various important moments and situations from the period and will provide a comprehensive impression of architecture, product and graphic design, fashion and art.
+The exhibition consists of various important moments and situations from the period and will provide a comprehensive overview of its architecture, product and graphic design, fashion and art.

 Design Museum Den Bosch’s exhibition of Third Reich design will be the first in the world.
 The Volkswagen Beetle, the 1936 Olympic Games, the swastika and Leni Riefenstahl’s films.
-The main loans originate from major German museums in Berlin and Munich.
+The main loan items come from major German museums in Berlin and Munich.